Evergreen Valley College

 Instructor

 Note: Umoja-AFFIRM Program course.
 See Umoja-AFFIRM counselor to enroll.
-This is an Asynchronous hybrid course with only one in-person meeting for a proctored exam on Friday, December 8, 2023 from 02:00 PM to 04:00 PM.
+This is an Asynchronous hybrid course with only one in-person meeting for a proctored exam on Friday, December 6, 2024 from 02:00 PM to 04:00 PM.
 For additional class-specific requirements, please email the course instructor.
+This is a ZTC (zero textbook cost) section.
+If there is a required textbook, you will be able to access it online for free.
+To find out more about these courses, visit www.evc.edu/zero-textbook-cost-ztc-courses

 MATH 063 - Elementary Statistics-Af 3.00 Units